 According to data compiled by the Bureau of Infrastructure and Transport Research Economics (BITRE), over 3.44 million passengers travelled via fixed-wing charter aircraft in the 12 months to 30 June 2021.

-This highlights a massive 22.6 per cent increase in charter demand from the year to June 2020, which was significantly less impacted by the pandemic.
+This highlights a massive 22.6 per cent increase in charter demand from the year to June 2020, and a 35.5 per cent increase in demand from June 2019.

 According to the report, Perth Airport alone saw nearly 38 per cent of all charter passengers during the reporting period, due to the number of fly-in, fly-out (FIFO) workers that serve the state’s regions.